apgis/apgis/README.md

 # 💫 About Me:
-II am a passionate Computer Science and Engineering (AIML) student, driven by a curiosity for artificial intelligence and machine learning.
+I am a passionate Computer Science and Engineering (AIML) student, driven by a curiosity for artificial intelligence and machine learning.
 I aim to leverage AI technologies to solve real-world problems and contribute to the future of intelligent systems

 ## 🌐 Socials: